Mixing, malnormal subgroups and cohomology in degree one: -cohomology

-Solvable groups have ``few'' malnormal subgroups (and usually ``many'' subnormal subgroups) so they make natural examples for the application of Theorem \ref{tqnorlpcoh-t}. \begin{exa} The free solvable group of Hirsch length $k$ and rank $n$, \ie $G \simeq F_n / F_n^{(k)}$ (where $F_n$ is the free group on $n$ generators and $H^{(i+1)} = [H^{(i)},H^{(i)}]$ with $H^{(0)} = H$ is the derived series), are groups to which Theorem \ref{tqnorlpcoh-t} applies.
-Indeed, for any $d$, $F_n^{(k-1)}/F_n^{(k)}$ contains subgroups isomorphic to $\zz^d$ which are q-normal. \end{exa} More generally, \begin{cor} Assume $G$ is a finitely generated solvable group of Hirsch length $k$ and $\mr{rank}_\zz G^{(k-1)} \geq d$, then, for $p<d$, $\srl{H}^1(G,\lmd_{\ell^p G})=0$. \end{cor} [The case $p=1$ is slightly singular and need not be addressed here (see Remark \ref{rreflpcoh}).] \begin{proof} The characteristic subgroup $G^{(k-1)}$ is Abelian.
+Solvable groups have ``few'' malnormal subgroups (and usually ``many'' subnormal subgroups) so they make natural examples for the application of Theorem \ref{tqnorlpcoh-t}.
+Recall that derived series of a group $H$ is defined by $H^{(i+1)} = [H^{(i)},H^{(i)}]$ with $H^{(0)} = H$.
+The derived length of a solvable group $G$ (\ie a group for which the derived series stabilises at $\{1\}$ after finitely many steps) is the smallest $k$ such that $G^{(k)}$ is trivial.
+The Hirsch length (the number of infinite cycle factors in the quotients $G^{(i+1)}/G^{(i)}$) may be infinite even if the derived length is finite. \begin{exa} The free solvable group of derived length $k$ and rank $n$, \ie $G \simeq F_n / F_n^{(k)}$ (where $F_n$ is the free group on $n$ generators), are groups to which Theorem \ref{tqnorlpcoh-t} applies.
+Indeed, for any $d$, $F_n^{(k-1)}/F_n^{(k)}$ contains subgroups isomorphic to $\zz^d$ which are q-normal. \end{exa} More generally, \begin{cor} Assume $G$ is a finitely generated solvable group of derived length $k$ and $\mr{rank}_\zz G^{(k-1)} \geq d$, then, for $p<d$, $\srl{H}^1(G,\lmd_{\ell^p G})=0$. \end{cor} [The case $p=1$ is slightly singular and need not be addressed here (see Remark \ref{rreflpcoh}).] \begin{proof} The characteristic subgroup $G^{(k-1)}$ is Abelian.
 Take a subgroup $K'< G^{(k-1)}$ isomorphic to $\zz^d$.
-Let $S$ be a generating set for $G$ and $K$ be the group generated by $\cup_{g \in S} g K'g^{-1}$. $K$ now satisfies all the hypothesis of Theorem \ref{tqnorlpcoh-t} ($K<G^{(k-1)}$ being Abelian, its reduced cohomology vanishes; $K$ grows faster than $K'$; $K$ is a finitely generated q-normal subgroup of $G$) and the conclusion follows. \end{proof} It could, of course, happen that $G^{(k-1)}$ is locally finite, in which case one could try to apply Theorem \ref{tqnorlpcoh-t} on $G^{(k-2)}$ or any subgroup containing $G^{(k-1)}$.
+Let $S$ be a generating set for $G$, $S'$ a finite generating set for $K'$ and $K$ be the group generated by $\cup_{g \in S} g S'g^{-1}$. $K$ now satisfies all the hypothesis of Theorem \ref{tqnorlpcoh-t} ($K<G^{(k-1)}$ being Abelian, its reduced cohomology vanishes; $K$ grows faster than $K'$; $K$ is a finitely generated q-normal subgroup of $G$) and the conclusion follows. \end{proof} It could, of course, happen that $G^{(k-1)}$ is locally finite, in which case one could try to apply Theorem \ref{tqnorlpcoh-t} on $G^{(k-2)}$ or any subgroup containing $G^{(k-1)}$.
 If $G^{(k-1)}$ is finitely generated, then the finitely generated subgroups of $G^{(k-2)}$ are prime candidates (at worse they are nilpotent and at best polycyclic; see Remark \ref{rreflpcoh}.1-2)